Weeerocks/Docx-Text-Highlighter/README.md

 ## Features
 - **Case-insensitive matching**: The function matches words regardless of case.
 - **Word boundaries**: Ensures only full words are matched, avoiding partial matches inside larger words.
-- **Customizable block characters**: Allows users to define which characters (e.g., letters, digits, hyphens) block the matching of a word.
 - **Support for multiple phrases**: You can pass a list of phrases to be bolded in the document.